syncfusion-content/javascript-docs/js/DatePicker/Globalization.md

 More than 350 culture specific files are available to localize the date.
 To know more about EJ globalize support, please refer the below link
  [http://help.syncfusion.com/js/localization](http://help.syncfusion.com/js/localization)

-N> All the culture-specific script files are available within the below specified location, once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.
+N> Seven culture-specific script files are available in the below specified location.
+For all other culture files, please download from the [GitHub](https://github.com/syncfusion/ej-global/tree/master/i18n) location.

 <table>
 <tr>